 The fact that she is introduced so early on, and continues to hang around the main cast also helps her staying-power when it comes to purple-haired girls.

-This is the second time that a purple-haired girl that can turn into a cat has appeared on this list, after Yoruichi from Bleach.
+This is the second time that anime girls with purple hair that can turn into a cat has appeared on this list, after Yoruichi from Bleach.
 Guess purple-haired cat girls are very popular.

 Jiro Kyoka (From My Hero Academia)

 Told you we’d get to quirked up superheroes eventually!